samhorio/recipe-project/README.md

 **Alternative Hypothesis**: Our model is unfair.
 Its recall is higher than it’s recall for recipes without the tag “North American”

 To do this, we created a bar plot to verify what our false negative rates are:
-<iframe src="recipe-project-main/assets/final_plot.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="recipe-project-main/assets/final_plot_final.html" width=800 height=600 frameBorder=0></iframe>

 What this graph tells us is that non north American recipes have a higher false negative rate.
 However, is this difference statistically significant?
+We performed a permutation test to verify.

+### Permutation Test Conclusion
 We performed a permutation test to verify with difference of means being our test statistic and a significance level of 0.05.

-### Permutation Test Conclusion
+We used recall for our evaluation metric with our group X being the North American recipes and our group Y being the non-North American recipes.
+Difference of means was our test statistic of choice with a significance level of 0.05.

 After performing our permutation test, we concluded with a p-value of 0.07, which was greater than our significance level of 0.05.
 Thus, we fail to reject our null hypothesis.
 This means that we cannot say our model is not fair to recipes that don't have the tags North American on them.
 We also cannot claim that the recall is not roughly the same for recipes with and without the tag "north american", and differences could be due to random chance.